 - Recall the movie It’s a Wonderful Life.
 Imagine what would happen to the world around you if you didn’t exist.
 What would your partner, children, parents, siblings, boss, co-workers, and friends have to do?
 What would life by like for each of them?

 - Pretend you are to be replaced by a cyborg.
 (My daughters and friends all know that much of my free time early last spring was hijacked by Cinder of the The Lunar Chronicles, by Marissa Meyer.)
-Outline the instruction manual that programmers would use to create the cybo
+Outline the instruction manual that programmers would use to create the cyborg’s operating system.

 - Write a job description for each of the roles you have.
 How much money would it cost for you to hire staff to do what you do?

-Third, instead of asking yourself what you should be doing instead of your alleged time-wasting activities, ask, “What am I withholding from this world?” or “What gifts or talents am I hoarding?”
+Most importantly, instead of asking what you should be doing instead of your alleged time-wasting activities, ask yourself, “What am I withholding from this world?” or “What gifts or talents am I hoarding?”